abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 describes this is “not dwelling in aversion.”
 That’s a helpful way to look at loving-kindness.

-In the Noble Eightfold Path, there is *sammā-saṅkappa*, Right Intention or Right Thought.
+In the Noble Eightfold Path, there is *sammā-saṅkappa*, right intention or right thought.
 There are three aspects of this: *nekkhamma-saṅkappa*, the aspect of renunciation or not drifting into sensuality;
 *abyāpāda-saṅkappa*, not thinking with ill will or aversion; and *avihiṃsa-saṅkappa*, thoughts of non-harming.
 The last two are often